13rac1/rjsmake/README.md

 # Make-rjs

-*Automating a Reveal.js presentation builds with Markdown, Pandoc, and Make.*
+*Automating Reveal.js presentation builds with Markdown, Pandoc, and Make.*

 Reveal.js simplifies creating presentations, but you still have to write all of that HTML.
 Pandoc comes to your rescue by allowing you to create the content in Markdown.
 Make-rjs provides a standardized structure and build process.

-Benefits:
+Advantages:
 * Create a presentation in minutes from Markdown.
-* Store only the presentation source in the repository.
+* Store only the presentation source in your repository.
+* Provides simplified subset of full Reveal.js feature set.

+Disadvantage:
+* Provides simplified subset of full Reveal.js feature set.

 ## Basic Use